-Authorized Adults must complete the Youth Program Registration form online through the Events and Conferences Office; a blank print out of this form is included as an appendix to this Policy.
+Authorized Adults must complete the Program Tracking form online through the Youth Programs page.
 Note that registration must be completed with sufficient advance notice so that any applicable policy requirements such as background checks can be requested and determined to be acceptable prior to the beginning of the program.

 Registry provides information that programs are addressing youth safety in their planning and a commitment to meet the requirements of this policy.
 Hope Covered Programs are required to address the topics in the Hope Covered Programs - Youth Protection Handbook as part of their planning and evaluation of registered programs.
 Planning records should be available for immediate review upon request of those responsible for this policy.
 (The College will provide guidance/samples in each area.)
-Under certain circumstances, Hope Covered Program registration requirements may be waived or modified through joint approval between the Director of Public Engagement, Events and Conferences and the relevant Vice President or Dean.
+Under certain circumstances, Hope Covered Program registration requirements may be waived or modified through joint approval between the Senior Director of Equity and Compliance and the relevant Vice President or Dean.

-The following information must be managed by both Hope Covered and Non-Hope Covered Programs:
+The following information must be managed by both Hope Covered Programs:

 - Selection and screening of faculty, staff, students and volunteers, including criminal background checks as required